An easy recipe for gluten-free chickpea cakes. They’re great as a side but are also substantial enough to serve as a

 Is this a healthy recipe?

 I think so.
 This would obviously depend on how you define “healthy” and on your own preferred diet.
-These chickpea cakes are not paleo and they are not low carb.
+These patties are not paleo and they are not low carb.

 But chickpeas are very nutritious, almond flour is a great substitute for wheat flour, and the remaining ingredients are whole-foods ingredients.
 Take a look at the nutritional profile for a serving of this recipe.
 I think it’s impressive!

 What about leftovers?